PeterC-DLS/msgpack-visualizer/README.md

 * Load initial data from hash parameter (`#base64=<data>` or `#array=<data>`)
 * Extract stylesheets and scripts from index.html into separate files
 * Some CSS tweaks
+* Add support for 64-bit integer items
+* Add support to parse local file

-You can find a hosted version at https://msgpack.dbrgn.ch/.
+You can find a hosted version at https://peterc-dls.github.io/msgpack-visualizer.

 ## Parameters